Definition

 - Set as empty:

-The value associated to the property on the event checking the condition is empty. - Set with:
+The value associated to the property on the event checking the condition is empty.

 You can pick categories of criteria (except the User Agent) to check a condition to extract its value on the concerned event.
 You may as well rely on a Snippet or define a fixed value.